prorev/prorev.github.io/_posts/2021-12-20-parametric-nonparametric.md

 **Nonparametric models** do not make assumptions about the functional form of the relationship between the input features and the output variable.
 They use flexible or adaptive models that can adjust to the complexity of the data during training.

-## When to choose P over the other NP model
+## When to choose parametric over the other nonparametric model

 Parametric models are often preferred when the relationship between the input features and the output variable is well understood and can be modeled with a known functional form.
 Nonparametric models are useful when the relationship is complex or unknown, or when the data has a high degree of noise or variability.